We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Code Solutions

-# Only add the current string if it is not empty
+# Only if the current letter is not already equal to target_char.

 result.append(current)